ozairs/apigateway/istio/README.md

 In this tutorial, you will package and deploy the DataPower API Gateway service into an Istio service mesh.
 The same configuration used for Kubernetes is used when deploying into Istio with the exception that Istio will deploy a sidecar alongside the DataPower API Gateway service.

-You will also deploy a backend service within the service mesh so you can explore
+You will also deploy a backend service within the service mesh so you can control and experiment with Istio policies between multiple pods.

 **Pre-requisites**

 * [Docker Desktop](https://www.docker.com/products/docker-desktop)
-* Clone the GitHub repository at [here](https://github.com/ozairs/datapower-container.git) or [Download the respository zip file](https://github.com/ozairs/datapower-container/archive/master.zip).
+* Clone the GitHub repository at [here](https://github.com/ozairs/apigateway.git) or [Download the respository zip file](https://github.com/ozairs/apigateway/archive/master.zip).
 * Following tools: [curl](https://curl.haxx.se) and [jq](https://stedolan.github.io/jq/)

 ## Configure Istio Environment